paterasj/EM-star-multiomic/README.md

 2) To run the subtyping differentially expressed gene & pathway enrichment, please navigate to the subtype_de_analysis directory and follow instructions.

-## Authors
+## Correspondence

-Joseph Pateras, Musaddiq Lodi, Pratip Rana & Preetam Ghosh.
+*Authors*: Joseph Pateras, Musaddiq Lodi, Pratip Rana & Preetam Ghosh.

 In case of any questions regarding the usage of this code, please reach out to Joseph (paterasj@vcu.edu) or Musaddiq (lodimk2@vcu.edu)